High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Idealized numerical experiments

 with

 where all the length values given above are in meters.
-The mesh has $40 \times 20$ elements arranged in a Cartesian pattern.
-The elements have randomly distorted edges in correspondence of the discontinuity (Figure \ref{fig:lake_at_rest_pert_mesh}).
+The mesh has $40 \times 20$ elements arranged in a Cartesian pattern and it has been constructed so that the element edges are aligned along the discontinuity.
+Starting from this mesh, we consider a second mesh whose edges are randomly distorted around the discontinuity (Figure \ref{fig:lake_at_rest_mesh}).
 As a result, the jump in the bathymetry is not aligned with the edges, but it crosses the elements and the edges themselves.
-In Table \ref{tab:lake_at_rest_pert_rest} we report the errors at $T = \SI{48}{\second}$, which corresponds to 10000-45000 time steps, depending on the polynomial order.
-It can be observed that the hydrostatic balance is preserved up to machine precision without any need of special treatment of the fluxes or the bathymetry.
+The distorted mesh is used to demonstrate the robustness of the method when the mesh is not aligned with the bathymetric gradients and the bathymetry exhibits large variations within an element.
+In Table \ref{tab:lake_at_rest_pert_rest} we report the errors at a very long time $T = \SI[parse-numbers=false]{480}{\second}$, which corresponds to 220 times the time it takes for the wave to travel across the basin and, more specifically, to between 145,000 and 670,000 time steps, depending on the polynomial order.
+Figure \ref{fig:lake_at_rest_history} reports the time history of the errors for $r=3$.
+It can be observed that the hydrostatic balance is preserved up to machine precision on both meshes, without any need of special treatment of the bathymetry.
+A slight growth of the error occurs over a very long timescale, which is of minor relevance for our short- and medium-range applications.

-Next, we consider a small amplitude perturbation of the lake-at-rest free-surface.
-The perturbation is confined in a narrow band:

-The perturbation generates two small waves.
-The left-propagating wave leaves the domain from the left boundary, thanks to a non-reflecting boundary condition, while the right-propagating one travels over the irregular bathymetry and is deformed as a consequence.
-We test the ability of the numerical scheme to handle robustly the irregular bathymetry by observing that small amplitude wave patterns are not polluted by spurious oscillations generated at the bathymetry jump.
-A reference solution is computed on a very fine regular mesh composed of $2000 \times 1000 = 2000000$ points with a robust, oscillation-free Finite Volume scheme.
-The FV scheme scheme is obtained from the numerical method of Section \ref{sec:numerical} with the choices of piecewise constant polynomials ($r = 0$) and forward Euler time stepping.

-For this test, the final time is instead $T = \SI{0.48}{\second}$.
-We observe that, using the RK32 method for time discretizations, qualitatively correct results are obtained at all orders of accuracy (Figure \ref{fig:lake_at_rest_pert_contour}).
-As the polynomial order is increased, a richer wave pattern appears with better resolved wave fronts, peaks, and throats.
-With $r = 3$ the solution is close to the reference one, except for a train of small amplitude oscillations ahead of the leading wave.
-We have also run the same test using a polynomial representation of the bathymetry, obtained either by interpolation into or projection onto the finite element space used by the discretization.
-For $r \ge 2$, the bathymetry exhibits an oscillating behaviour with spurious fluctuations at the quadrature points that have a direct impact on the residual computation (Figure \ref{fig:lake_at_rest_pert_gibbs}).
-These oscillations are large enough to yield negative depths and none of these numerical experiments performed with these polynomial representations of the same bathymetry ends correctly.